Course

 In this module you build on previous experience, assuming full responsibility for your own preparation, process and production of work that meets professional standards.
 By working in simulated industry scenarios, you are presented with challenging expectations which are representative of the real world.
 The module follows a similar structure to Production I, culminating in a production of work for a public audience.
 Your interpersonal skills, independent methodology and professionalism is further tested through self-governed responsibility and engagement with collaborators.

-The Actor's Practice: Professional Musical Production III
+The Actor’s Performance: Professional Musicianship Production III

 How You Will